open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The Library is home to the community's collection of media and other resources.
 Click [here](library.md) to learn more about Library.

 ## Courses
+The Courses page is where you can create and join a variety of different courses where you can learn many different topics.
+Click [here](./course.md) to learn more about Courses.

 ## Teams
+Here you will be able to create teams to communicate with them, offer courses, and organize members.
+Click [here](teams.md) to learn more about Teams

 ## Surveys

 ## Meetups
+Meetups is where you can coordinate meetups by creating them, joining them and more!
+Click [here](meetups.md) to learn more about Meetups.

 ## News
 News is where you can view any posts made by any users.
 Click [here](news.md) to learn more about News.